George Green LLP Welcomes Two New Family Solicitors to Sutton Coldfield Office

 When Employment Tribunals first came into existence in the early 1970’s, they were designed as a simple, informal and straight forward forum for resolving employment disputes.
 The intention was that the parties would not normally be represented by lawyers.

-Such has been the increase in the volume and complexity of legislation (the current Butterworths Employment Law Handbook is now 50% longer than its first edition) that fully understanding employment law is an impossible task for an employee.
+Such has been the increase in the volume and complexity of legislation (the current Butterworths Employment Law Handbook is now 50% longer than its first edition) that fully understanding employment law is an impossible task for an employee or an employer.

 Compensation is unlimited for discrimination complaints and also the statutory cap on unfair dismissal awards does not apply for automatic unfair dismissals for health and safety reasons or for making a protective disclosure (whistleblowing) or in relation to selection for redundancy for either of the above reasons.